Marcus-idk/market-sentiment-research/docs/Test_Guide.md

 Choose the right clock setup for each test.

 ### Rule: Default to real time for shared behavior; freeze for date math
-- **Current timestamps** → use in cross-provider contract tests when freshness is the only concern.
+- **Current timestamps** → use in cross-provider shared behavior tests when freshness is the only concern.
 - **Frozen time** → use when asserting date windows, buffer math, or max-id rollovers.
-- Prefer the shared `clock` fixture when available; otherwise monkeypatch the provider module’s `datetime`.
+- Prefer the shared `clock` fixture when available; otherwise monkeypatch the provider module's `datetime`.

 ### When to use current time
-Contract tests such as `tests/unit/data/providers/contracts/test_news_company_contract.py` keep `datetime.now()` so Polygon’s 2-day filter still returns the sample article.
+Shared behavior tests such as `tests/unit/data/providers/shared/test_news_company_shared.py` keep `datetime.now()` so Polygon's 2-day filter still returns the sample article.
 Nothing in that test asserts the exact timestamp.

 ### When to freeze time
 Provider-specific tests like `tests/unit/data/providers/test_finnhub_macro.py` or `tests/unit/data/providers/test_polygon_macro_news.py` freeze `datetime.now()` before calling the provider.
 That makes date math (e.g., buffer windows) deterministic.